mak18ah/drun/about.md

 Supported on Linux/OSX

 ## Configuration
 Add properties file(`drun.properties`) targeting the host/s operating system to the root of the project directory.
 Currently, `linux\osx` host OS's are supported.
-The host OS is targeted by adding the supported host OS segment to the filename, either of the following options:
+The host OS is targeted by adding the supported host OS segment to the filename, either of the following options (or both or need to support multiple host OS's):
 - drun.linux.properties
 - drun.osx.properties

-The properties file is a set of key/value pairs that allows you to customize the following optional properties: specify docker image of choice, comma-delimited list of volumes to mount, assigning a working directory and comma-delimited list of options args that accepts any valid  `docker run` option
+The properties file is a set of key/value pairs that allows you to customize the following optional properties:
+- `image` : specify docker image of choice
+- `volumes` : comma-delimited list of volumes to mount
+- `workingdir` :assigning a working directory
+- `options` : comma-delimited list of options args that accepts any valid  `docker run` option

 ### Sample